Su-Wang-UTH/CLIPPR/README.md

 ![clippr](clippr.png)

-In more detail, the CLIPPR algorithm aims to leverage insights from both bulk transcriptomic and single-cell sequencing to generate high-performing models for the accurate classification of bulk transcriptomic sequencing.
+In more detail, CLIPPR aims to leverage insights from both bulk transcriptomic and single-cell sequencing to generate high-performing models for the accurate classification of bulk transcriptomic sequencing.
 To this end, CLIPPR utilizes three distinct sets of features: a) Differentially expressed genes (DEGs) specific to each subtype derived from bulk RNA-Seq data. b) DEGs that are specific to both cell type and subtype, extracted from single-cell RNA-Seq.  c) CNV profiles of each subtype inferred from bulk transcriptomics.

 - **Bulk RNA-Seq-based model (bulkRF)**
 We trained a baseline bulk-transcriptomic model using the DEGs specific to each class within the well-characterized bulk RNA-Seq meningioma samples in the training cohort.
 These DEGs were used to train a Random Forest classifier.